Ameausoone/discover-kustomize/README.md

-# Kustomize
+# Discover Kustomize

+## Run the prez

+Install [demoit], then run `demoit`.

 ## What is it ?

-`kustomize` lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+> kustomize lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.

 This tool is sponsored by [sig-cli] ([KEP]), and inspired by [DAM].